nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Add/Remove Participant to/from event - enroll/expel

-This feature allows Managera users to quickly add/remove Participant to/from event according to the current filtered list of events and Participant visible to user.
+This feature allows Managera users to quickly add/remove a participant to/from an event according to the current filtered list of events and participants visible to the user.

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we add new `commandType` cases for `AddParticipantToEventCommand` and `RemoveParticipantFromEventCommand` in `AddressBookParser`
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add new `commandType` cases for `AddParticipantToEventCommand` and `RemoveParticipantFromEventCommand` in `AddressBookParser`

-A `AddParticipantToEventParser` parses the user's input and obtain indexes for Participant and Event respectively.
+A `AddParticipantToEventParser` parses the user's input and obtain indexes for the participant and event respectively.
-If the indexes given by the user are not zero-based indexes, a `ParseException` will be thrown before `AddParticipantToEventParser` creates the command itself to prevent any further error.
-If all indexes are valid, a `AddParticipantToEventCommand` will be created by the parser.
+If the indexes given by the user are not zero-based indexes, a `ParseException` will be thrown before the parser creates the command itself to prevent any further error.
+If all indexes are valid, an `AddParticipantToEventCommand` will be created by the parser.

 The `AddParticipantToEventCommand` created by `AddParticipantToEventParser` contains 2 zero-based indexes.
 The first one is used to identify the `Participant` while the second is used to identify the `Event`.
-When the command is executed, the `model` first tries to obtain Participant at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then event will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
-If the Event does not already contain the `Participant` object, the Participant will be added to the event accordingly.
+When the command is executed, the `model` first tries to obtain the `Participant` at specified index (if unsuccessful, a `CommandException` will be thrown accordingly) and then the `Event` will be retrieved in the same manner (if unsuccessful, a `CommmandException` will be thrown accordingly).
+If the `Event` does not already contain the `Participant`, the `Participant` will be added to the `Event` accordingly.
 Otherwise, a `CommandException` will be thrown.

-A `RemoveParticipantFromEventParser` parses the user's input and obtain indexes for Participant and Event respectively.
-The workflow is nearly identical to `AddParticipantToEvent`.
-It is only that instead of throwing `CommandException` if `Participant` object already exists in the event, the `CommandException` will be thrown when `Participant` *doesn't* exist in the event.
-After all of that, the `Participant` object will be removed from the `Event`.
+A `RemoveParticipantFromEventParser` parses the user's input and obtain indexes for the participant and event respectively.
+The workflow is nearly identical to `AddParticipantToEvent` with one difference: instead of throwing `CommandException` if `Participant` already exists in the event, the `CommandException` will be thrown when `Participant` *does not* exist in the event.
+Otherwise, the participant will be removed from the event.

 #### Implementation Rationale

-Since the command implies that the index of Participant should come before event, there is no need for prefixes to be used as that would incur extra typing for the user and slow down the process.
+Since the command implies that the index of the participant should come before the index of the event, there is no need for prefixes to be used as that would incur extra typing for the user and slow down the process of adding/removing participants to/from events.

 The following activity diagrams summarise what happens when a user executes a new command in each case:

-`AddParticipantToEvent` - `enroll`
+`AddParticipantToEvent` command:

 ![AddParticipantToEventActivityDiagram](images/DG-images/AddParticipantToEventByIndexActivityDiagram.png)

-`RemoveParticipantFromEvent` - `expel`
+`RemoveParticipantFromEvent` command:

 ![RemoveParticipantFromEventActivityDiagram](images/DG-images/RemoveParticipantByIndexActivityDiagram.png)

-The command keywords to add/remove participant to/from events are `enroll` and `expel` respectively as many have found `addParticipant` and `removeParticipant` to be too long for the commands that are used regularly and the main core of the application.
+The command keywords to add/remove participant to/from events are `enroll` and `expel` respectively as many users found `addParticipant` and `removeParticipant` to be too long.
+This problem becomes apparent since these commands are used regularly and are core features of Managera.

-### View Event Details feature
+### View Event Details feature - showDetails

-This feature allows Managera users to find an Event by name and view its details.
-The search is done using the Event's index in the displayed Event list.
+This feature allows Managera users to find an event by name and view its details.
+The search is done using the Event's index in the displayed event list.

 #### Implementation Details

-The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we simply added a new `commandType` case for `ShowEventDetailsCommand` in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, we can simply add a new `commandType` case for `ShowEventDetailsCommand` in `AddressBookParser`.

+The `ShowEventDetailsCommandParser` reads the user's input and passes it to `ParserUtil` which returns an `Index`.
+If the index given by the user is not a zero-based index, a `ParseException` will be thrown before the parser creates the command to prevent any further error.
+If the index is valid, a `ShowEventDetailsCommand` will be created by the parser with the created `Index`.

-A `ShowEventDetailsCommandParser` parses the user's input and creates an `Index` object which the `ShowEventDetailsCommand` uses to search for the Event.
-The `ShowEventDetailsCommand` created by `ShowEventDetailsParser` will then contain the `Index` used to filter the Event list.
-When the command is executed, the `model` obtains the Event by getting the `Event` with the given `Index` from the `FilteredList<Event>` and displays its details.
+When the command is executed, there is a check to ensure the index is within the range of the displayed list.
+If the index is out of range, a `CommandException` is thrown, and an error message is displayed to the user.
+Otherwise, the execution will continue, and `model` will obtain the event by getting the `Event` with the given `Index` from the `FilteredList<Event>` before displaying the event's details to the user.

 #### Implementation Rationale

-Since each Event has a unique index in the displayed Event list, it provides a convenient way for the user to look for a specific Event if index is used as the criterion.
+Since each event has a unique index in the displayed event list, it provides a convenient way for the user to look for a specific event if index is used as the criterion.

-Another command similar in function is `findEvent`, where the model will filter the existing Event list and display the Events with names that contain a given keyword.
-However, this implementation is meant for returning a list of possibly multiple Events.
-Since we are only looking for one particular Event, we decided that instead of filtering the Event list to display just the one Event, we leave the Event list untouched and simply return the Event details to the results display.
+Another command similar in function is `findEvent`, where the model will filter the existing event list and display the events with names that contain a given keyword.
+However, this implementation is meant for returning a list of possibly multiple events.
+Since we are only looking for one particular event, we decided that instead of filtering the event list to display just the one event, we leave the event list untouched and simply return the event details to the results display.

 #### Design Considerations:
-##### Aspect: Similar Event names:
+##### Aspect: Similar event names:

 * **Alternative 1 (Current Choice)**: Find by index:
     * Pros:
-        1. The details of the specific Event are returned immediately, provided that the user's input is a valid Event index in the displayed Event list.
+        1. The details of the specific event are returned immediately, provided that the user's input is a valid index in the displayed event list.
         2. Simple implementation.
     * Cons:
-        1. The user has to know the index of the Event, which can be troublesome with a long list of Events.
+        1. The user has to know the index of the event, which can be troublesome with a long list of events.
 However, the user can use the `findEvent` function to filter their search, making this process slightly easier.

 * **Alternative 2**: Find by exact name:
     * Pros:
-        1. The details of the specific Event are returned immediately, provided that the user's input is an exact match of the Event's name.
+        1. The details of the specific event are returned immediately, provided that the user's input is an exact match of the event's name.
         2. Relatively simple implementation.
     * Cons:
-        1. The user has to know the exact name of the Event, otherwise no Event, or the wrong Event, may be found.
+        1. The user has to know the exact name of the event, otherwise no events, or the wrong event, may be found.
-        2. If the Event name is long, typographical errors are likely, resulting in the desired Event not being found.
+        2. If the event name is long, typographical errors are likely, resulting in the desired event not being found.

 * **Alternative 3**: Find by similar names or a given keyword:
     * Pros:
-        1. A list of Events with names that contain the user's input are returned, offering greater flexibility if the user does not fully recall the entire name of the Event they are looking for.
-The search can be further refined by subsequent user input to narrow it down to the specific Event.
+        1. A list of events with names that contain the user's input are returned, offering greater flexibility if the user does not fully recall the entire name of the event they are looking for.
+The search can be further refined by subsequent user input to narrow it down to the specific event.
     * Cons:
         1. Relatively harder implementation.
         2. Might be more troublesome and time-consuming to have to refine the search multiple times.